 The position of the licensed vocational nurse (LVN), also known as a licensed practical nurse (LVN) outside of Texas and California, is the lowest level of the nursing professions in the United States.
 It is a good career choice for individuals who are interested in the field of nursing but don’t have the financial resources or desire to complete a two or four-year program.
 LVNs typically are the ones who provide direct, hands-on, bedside care for patients.
 Most often they work in hospitals and nursing homes.

 The appeal of the LVN position is that it enables workers to complete their education and get into the workforce very quickly.
 However, many individuals use the LVN position as a stepping stone to eventually become a registered nurse.
 Doing things this way allow an individual to get working as soon as possible so he or she can earn a living while undergoing a registered nursing program.
 In some cases the education and experience one receives as an LVN allows the individual to enter an accelerated BSN (Bachelor of Science in nursing) program to become an RN.
+There are also many great LVN to RN programs that can be completed in just 2 semesters.

 Duties of the Licensed Vocational Nurse